minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 Persons or entities that can listen in on network traffic include:

-* If user is on a public wifi hotspot, anybody on the same public Wifi hotspot can monitor network traffic.
+* If user is on a public Wifi hotspot, anybody on the same public Wifi hotspot can monitor network traffic.

 * If user uses a corporate VPN, the corporate employer can continuously monitor the VPN network traffic to detect possible infections among employees.